Understanding and Mitigating Errors of LLM-Generated RTL Code

 \subsection{Application of the Error Correction Mechanisms}

 We integrate our error‑correction mechanisms into a standard LLM‑based design workflow that comprises code generation, compilation, and verification as shown in Fig. \ref{fig:overview}.

-Before code generation, our RAG‑based mechanism retrieves relevant circuit designs and RTL programming knowledge from a domain‑specific knowledge base to enrich and disambiguate the user’s design descriptions.
-During the correction phase, compilation‑error messages similarly drive focused lookups to fill any remaining knowledge gaps.
-Concurrently, a rule‑guided refinement module applies design rule checks to the pre‑generation descriptions, automatically refining or repairing violations as needed.
-Whenever multimodal inputs (e.g., K‑maps, waveforms) are detected, a dedicated converter replaces them with our unified truth‑table meta‑representation, simplifying subsequent code generation.
-Finally, residual errors such as missing long‑context details are exposed via simulation.
-Our debugger then iteratively localizes faults and invokes LLM chain‑of‑thought reasoning to propose and apply fixes until all test cases pass.
-This integrated framework ensures robust and accurate RTL generation without manual intervention.
+{Given a description, the rule-based description refinement module first examines and clarifies the description while incorporating necessary RTL programming specifications to achieve initial RTL generation.
+If the generated RTL still contains errors, multimodal data from the description is extracted and converted via multimodal data conversion.
+A dedicated converter replaces such data with a unified truth-table meta-representation, simplifying subsequent code generation.
+If issues persist or no multimodal input is detected, our RAG-based mechanism retrieves relevant circuit designs and RTL programming knowledge from a domain-specific knowledge base to enrich the user’s design descriptions, reducing design faults due to knowledge gaps.
+Finally, residual errors such as missing long-context details are exposed through simulation.
+Our debugger then iteratively localizes faults and invokes LLM chain-of-thought reasoning to propose and apply fixes until all test cases pass.
+This integrated framework ensures robust and accurate RTL generation without manual intervention.}